Company Limited by Guarantee and not having a Share Capital

 3.6.3 All applicants wishing to become a Registered Supporter shall be required to complete an application form in the format provided by the Company, as determined and published by the Board from time to time, provide any relevant information in support of such application, pay such subscription fees as may be due in accordance with the Policies and agree to be bound by the Policies.

 3.7 OPENNESS OF THE COMPANY

-Membership of the Company is open to all who meet the criteria in Articles 3.2 to 3.6.
+3.7.1 Membership of the Company and registration as a Registered Supporter is open to all who meet the criteria in Articles 3.2 to 3.3 and 3.6.
 No applications will be refused on other than reasonable grounds and there will be no discrimination on grounds of any of the protected characteristics set out in section 4 of the Equality Act 2010.
-The Company will respect the rights, dignity and worth of every member.
+The Company will respect the rights, dignity and worth of every member and supporter.

-3.11 The rights and privileges of Membership are not transferable and shall cease on any member ceasing to be a member for whatever reason.
+3.8.3 The rights and privileges of membership are not transferable and shall cease on any member ceasing to be a member for whatever reason.

 4.1 The Company shall be entitled to fund its operations, so far as they cannot be funded by other means, by levying annual subscriptions on members.
 The subscription year shall be the financial year used by the Company for accounting purposes.
 The rates of each year's subscription shall be fixed at the AGM prior to the financial year at amounts no more than proposed by the Board.

 4.2 The annual subscriptions of Individual Members shall be due and payable on or before the anniversary of the member joining at the rate fixed at the previous AGM.
-The annual subscriptions of Club and Associate Members shall be due and paid within 9 months of the start of the financial year.
+The annual subscriptions of Club and Associate Members and Registered Supporters shall be due and payable within 9 months of the start of the financial year.

 6.3 The standard business of the AGM shall be: